-The Art & Science Lab is a modular research facility to effectively realize, analyze, and test AR and VR experiences.
+The Art & Science Interaction Lab is a modular research facility to effectively realize, analyze, and test AR and VR experiences.
 It is located in the brand-new building ‘De Krook‘ in the city center of Ghent.
 The 10x10x6m room is equipped with state-of-the-art audiovisual equipment, motion tracking and two EEG headsets.
 This infrastructure enables investigating, bringing and measuring a multitude of interactive AR and VR experiences.

 Art & Science Lab – 360°

 The Art & Science Lab is a collaboration between three Ghent University research groups (IDLab-MEDIA, IPEM and mict) and is funded under the medium-scale research infrastructure program governed by the Research Foundation – Flanders (FWO).

 The Art & Science Lab serves as a central hub between several concert halls in Ghent.
 In more detail, the facility is connected with 10Gbps fiber to ‘De Vooruit’, ‘De Minard’ and ‘Het Wintercircus’ enabling interaction between those facilities.
 Such connection enables, amongst others:

 - Real-time streaming of multi-track audio from one facility to another (e.g., enabling a real-time experience in the Art & Science Lab based on a live stream from one of the concert halls);

 - Real-time motion capture interactivity between facilities (e.g., creating interaction between two facilities by generating real-time avatars based on real-time motion capture);

 Furthermore, the Art & Science lab is connected directly towards the Ghent University data center, enabling fast offloading of real-time data for storage or cloud-based processing.